sikaxn/Production-Tools/readme.md

  2. Port of OpenLP Remote
  3. Serial port resource address
  4. Enable PinYin converter (0 as disabled, 1 as enabled, this function is in beta.
 If you're not dealing with Chinese please leave it as 0)
- 5. What to display if no lyric currently present. (if you want nothing, leave a space `` `` but don't remove that line.)
+ 5. What to display if no lyric currently present. (if you want nothing, leave a space `` `` but don't remove that line.)(Please keep this within the range of display (20 characters per line, two line or depends on your display))

 Sample  ```ECSDisplay.cfg```